pbberlin/tools/os/fsi/readme.md

 #### Subpackage fsc
 Holds common extensions to all filesystems.
+It contains an implementation of filepath.walk, that can be used for all contained filesystems. aefs.RemoveAll is built on this walk.

 #### Subpackage fstests
 Contains tests for all filesystems.
+Tests on file are taken from [afero](https:github.com/spf13/afero).
+I added a directory-tree-walk test suite and an httpfs-wrapper test.

 #### osfs
 Osfs is the operating filesystem.
 Replace